-GWs can be utilized as standard sirens \citep{Schutz:1986gp,Holz:2005df}, since the GW waveform directly carries the information of the luminosity distance $D_{\rm L}$ to the GW source. {The distance measurement using the standard siren method can obtain absolute luminosity distances (not relative ones), avoiding the distance ladder and calibration process.} If the source's redshift can be determined, for example, by identifying an electromagnetic (EM) counterpart of the GW event from the binary coalescence, one can then establish the $D_{\rm L}$--redshift relation, {thereby exploring the expansion history of the universe.
-In 2017, Abbott et al. \citep{LIGOScientific:2017adf} applied the multi-messenger observation of GW170817 to cosmological parameter estimation for the first time and obtained the first measurement of the Hubble constant (with 14\% precision) using the standard siren method.
+GWs can be utilized as standard sirens \citep{Schutz:1986gp,Holz:2005df}, since the GW waveform directly carries the information of the luminosity distance $D_{\rm L}$ to the GW source.
+The distance measurement using the standard siren method can obtain absolute luminosity distances (not relative ones), avoiding the distance ladder and calibration process.
+If the source's redshift can be determined, for example, by identifying an electromagnetic (EM) counterpart of the GW event from the binary coalescence, we can then establish the $D_{\rm L}$--redshift relation, {thereby exploring the expansion history of the universe.
+In 2017, Abbott et al.~\citep{LIGOScientific:2017adf} applied the multi-messenger observation of GW170817 to cosmological parameter estimation for the first time and obtained the first measurement of the Hubble constant (with 14\% precision) using the standard siren method.
 The precision of the Hubble constant could reach 2\% using about 50 similar GW standard sirens \citep{Chen:2017rfc}, which is expected to make an arbitration for the Hubble tension.
 Moreover, GW standard siren observations will be greatly developed in the future.
-The sensitivity of the proposed Cosmic Explorer (CE) in the U.S. \citep{LIGOScientific:2016wof} and the Einstein Telescope (ET) in Europe \citep{Punturo:2010zz} will be one order of magnitude improved over the current GW detectors, allowing us to observe GW standard sirens at much higher redshifts \citep{Evans:2021gyd}.
-Recent works show that CE and ET would play a crucial role in the cosmological parameter estimation \citep{Bian:2021ini,Zhao:2010sz,Cai:2016sby,Zhang:2019ylr,Bachega:2019fki,Belgacem:2019tbw,Wang:2018lun,Zhang:2018byx,Zhang:2019ple,Zhang:2019loq,Li:2019ajo,Jin:2020hmc,Jin:2021pcv,Califano:2022cmo,Jin:2022qnj,Califano:2022syd,Jin:2022tdf}, especially in helping break the cosmological parameter degeneracies of other traditional EM observations \citep{Zhang:2019ple,Zhang:2019loq,Li:2019ajo,Jin:2021pcv,Jin:2020hmc}.} It is worth noting that even if some GW events are expected to have no EM counterparts, such as the binary black hole mergers, they could also be used in cosmological fits using the statistical methods proposed in e.g. Refs.~\cite{Chen:2017rfc,Feeney:2018mkj,LIGOScientific:2018gmd,Ding:2018zrk,DES:2019ccw,Yu:2020vyy}. {It is expected that GW standard sirens would play an important role in solving the Hubble tension and improving cosmological parameter estimation.}
+The sensitivity of the Cosmic Explorer (CE)~\citep{LIGOScientific:2016wof} and the Einstein Telescope (ET)~\citep{Punturo:2010zz} will be an order of magnitude improved over the current GW detectors, allowing us to observe GW standard sirens at much higher redshifts \citep{Evans:2021gyd}.
+Recent works show that CE and ET would play a key role in cosmological constraints \citep{Bian:2021ini,Zhao:2010sz,Cai:2016sby,Zhang:2019ylr,Bachega:2019fki,Belgacem:2019tbw,Wang:2018lun,Zhang:2018byx,Zhang:2019ple,Zhang:2019loq,Li:2019ajo,Jin:2020hmc,Jin:2021pcv,Califano:2022cmo,Jin:2022qnj,Califano:2022syd,Jin:2022tdf,Jin:2023zhi}, especially in breaking the parameter degeneracies of other traditional EM observations \citep{Zhang:2019ple,Zhang:2019loq,Li:2019ajo,Jin:2021pcv,Jin:2020hmc}.} We note that even if some GW events are expected to have no EM counterparts, such as the binary black hole mergers, they could also be used in cosmological fits using the statistical methods \cite{Chen:2017rfc,Feeney:2018mkj,LIGOScientific:2018gmd,Ding:2018zrk,DES:2019ccw,Yu:2020vyy,Wang:2022oou,Song:2022siz}.
+We expect that GW standard sirens would play an important role in solving the Hubble tension and improving cosmological parameter estimation.